 Fox’s Inn (Montville, CT)

-Abbe’s Inn and the Lion Hotel (Enfield, CT)
+directory Abbe’s Inn and the Lion Hotel (Enfield, CT)

 Painted by William Rice, a prolific sign painter from Hartford, this tavern sign depicts a chained lion that evokes the setting of a menagerie or traveling animal show.
 These predecessors to zoos and circus were occasionally performed at taverns and inns.

 A common symbol at the time was the allegorical figure of Liberty.
 Liberty holds her staff with her “liberty cap” on top as well as a shield that bears the arms of the State of Connecticut, a 3 grapevine motif.
 On the ground is a cornucopia that represents the land’s bounty.

 This sign depicts an officer dining with a well-dressed man to attract an elegant and wealthy clientele.
 At the time, the term “resort” was new for American signs and implied a destination like the coastal resorts that were springing up.